 Your something blue can be as simple as a blue ribbon pinned to the hem of your dress somewhere within the layers of the gown’s skirt.
 And that bow can be created out of store-bought ribbon or even a thin piece of fabric from a blue item of clothing that holds sentimental value to you.
 If you’re looking for something equally discreet, but an item that will play a practical role, you could opt for a blue garter.

-Other blue options include blue-tinted gemstone earrings or blue blossoms within your bouquet.
+Other blue options include royal blue wedding invitations, blue-tinted gemstone earrings or blue blossoms within your bouquet.
 You can choose something dainty, like blue baby’s breath, especially if you’d rather it be obscured within a larger arrangement.
 For something bolder, hydrangeas are another way to go.

 This is the time to lean into sentimentality.
 It never hurts to have a good luck charm or two on your wedding date.
 Weddings are billed as a big day for good reason—they’re an event that creates lasting bonds and memories.
 And if you draw upon those that already exist within your own life and personal history to carry out this tradition, you can’t go wrong.
 It’ll make this special occasion feel even more special.
 Whether you go for wedding shoes, earrings, a veil, or a garter, there are many ways to complete this old wedding superstition.
 There’s power in nostalgia—maybe something so powerful as to ward off any bad luck and carry you forward with only the best energy.